abhijitdesai28/java-logical-programs/README.md

 QUE-21 WPD find the sum of odd number and product of even number from 15 to 50 using while loop

+QUE-22 WPD sum of odd number and product of even number from 1 to 20 using do while loop

+QUE-23 WPD number from 20 to 60 ,which are divisible by 6 and count that number using do while loop

+QUE-24 WPD to sum of even number and product of odd number  from 10 to 20 using for loop

+ QUE-25 WAP to enter any value[dynamic input from user] and add 10 in that value and print .

+QUE-26 WPD print even number from 0 to user entered value

+QUE-27 WPD SUM of even number from 1 to user entered value using while loop

+QUE-28 WPD separate the value/number .i.e-1234 using while loop
+ * o/p-
+ *  1
+ *  2
+ *  3
+ *  4

+ QUE-29 WPD separate the value/number .i.e-1234 using for loop
+ * o/p-
+ *  1
+ *  2
+ *  3
+ *  4

+ QUE-30 WPD separate the digits and print the odd digit from user entered value using while loop
+ * i.e-12578
+ * o/p-1579

+ QUE-31 WPD number between starting value and ending value using while loop

 ```